YallowMan/TaskFlow/README.md

     status TEXT
 );
 ```
-2. Run the Query by pressing the green play bytton in the Query Console.
+2. Run the Query by pressing the green play button in the Query Console.

 3. If you would like some data set up in the table copy and paste the code into the query console and once again press the green button
 ```sqlite